GuGaCacau/GuGaCacau/README.md

 Hi there! 👋

 My name is Gustavo Cacau from Brazil.
-I'm a Computer engineering student (CpE) currently learning Laravel and VueJS. 👀
+I'm a Computer engineering currently working in Laravel and VueJS projects. 👀